umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Umbraco-Latch/index.md

 ---

 :::Warning
 Umbraco Latch has been deprecated for hostnames added after December 8th, 2020.
 Hostnames added after set date is secured using Cloudflare.
+If your hostname was added after the mentioned date the documentation below does not apply.
 :::

 # Umbraco Latch